 Because Mastodon is open source, you can make a copy of it and make any changes you want.
 Some people have decided to make their changes public; one of the most popular edited versions of Mastodon is Mastodon Glitch Edition, or "glitch-soc".
 (It's called that, as far as I know, because it originated with the instance glitch.social.
 Glitch-soc has a bunch of extra features that users often appreciate, like the ability to use Markdown in toots and the option to make a given post only show up on your local instance and not get federated out to other servers.

 I have other questions.

 Ask around!
 People are usually pretty happy to answer questions and help out.
-Also, you might benefit from checking out one of these other guides, which have a different perspective:
+Also, FediThing has an excellent website that covers the Fediverse from a different perspective, and you might find your answer there.